Grantimus9/slackreactions/README.md

 1. Google's Authentication: Using Google's developer's console, add your app's URL as valid JS request origins and callback URIs for the OATH Authentication Flow.

-2. S3: You will need to create an Amazon S3 Bucket by logging into your Amazon account and creating and S3 bucket.
-Make sure that the Amazon ID and Amazon Secret you are using correspond with an Amazon user that has a police of "S3 Full Read Write Access."
+2. S3: You will need to create an Amazon S3 Bucket by logging into your Amazon account and creating an S3 bucket.
+Make sure that the Amazon ID and Amazon Secret you are using correspond with an Amazon user that has a policy of "S3 Full Read Write Access."
 This can be done using the Amazon IAM user management by creating a new user, assigning the policy to the user, and then getting that user's keys for this app.

 3. Slack: You'll need to add a custom slash Command, such as "/r" so that when you type in "/r WOW" it will POST to this reactions app.
 Add a slash command here (and note the TOKEN): https://yourdomain.slack.com/services/new/slash-commands.